SourTarte/fantasy-storefront/README.md

 ### 🧾 License

 This project was created for educational purposes as part of the **AI-Augmented Full Stack Bootcamp (Django Framework)**.

+## 🐍 Code Style

+All Python code in this project adheres to [PEP 8 – Style Guide for Python Code](https://pep8.org/).
+Code style is enforced using [flake8](https://flake8.pycqa.org/).